 The practice of Qigong enhances our ability to perceive the energy that is around us, and making it available.
 This increased energy promotes health, vitality, emotional balance, mental clarity, intuition, creativity, tranquility and spiritual awareness.

-Through deep breathing and slow repetition of fluid movements, we can develop an awareness of the center of gravity know as " The lower Dantian" or the body's powerhouse of energy.
+Through deep breathing and slow repetition of fluid movements, we can develop an awareness of the center of gravity know as " The lower Dantian" or "Hara" the body's powerhouse of energy.

 After cultivating energy in the lower "Dantian", Qigong exercises help promote the circulation of energy through the meridian lines and energy centers (also known as Chakras) within the body.
 When this life force flows freely, the body becomes full of vitality and free from pain and illness.